akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I can.
 And I have.”
 Roger rose.
 The justices followed.
 “The lady Beatrice is free to go to her father.
 This matter is closed and I caution all present not to pursue this further.”

-Sir Guy gathered his parchment and marched out, his face white.
-He did not look at Beatrice.
-But as he passed her, he stopped.
+Sir Guy gathered his parchment with stiff, angry movements.
+For a heartbeat—just one—his hand stilled on the edge of the table.
+His eyes flicked to Beatrice, then to Harold's name on the claim.

+Something wavered behind his gaze.
+A shadow of the boy who had once believed his father's stories about honour and inheritance, who had grown up in the shadow of the Conquest believing the land owed him something.

+*My father would have...*

+But the thought curdled.
+His jaw tightened.
+The old wound of grievance, nursed too long in the dark, hardened into something uglier.
+When he spoke, his voice was iron again.

-“Your father is a conquered thing,” Guy hissed, his voice low and trembling, but intended for all to hear.
-“He did not win this land; he bought his life with his submission.
-He turned his back on his own Saxon dead so he might feast at a Norman table, playing at being a lord while his own kin rotted in the ditches of Hastings.”
+"Your father is a conquered thing," he hissed, his voice low and trembling, but intended for all to hear.
+"He did not win this land; he bought his life with his submission.
+He turned his back on his own Saxon dead so he might feast at a Norman table, playing at being a lord while his own kin rotted in the ditches of Hastings."

 He leaned closer, the stink of sweat clinging to him.
-“My father died for this soil to give me an inheritance.
+"My father died for this soil to give me an inheritance.
 Yet a man who kissed the King's hand is rewarded in his stead.
 Do not mistake it, girl, I am no villain.
-I am a son seeking to reclaim what is mine by right of blood and strength of arms.”
+I am a son seeking to reclaim what is mine by right of blood and strength of arms."

 He walked out before anyone could answer, the heavy thud of his boots sounding like a gavel on the hall floor.